-Where to Eat: There are so many places to eat in Dublin, but a requirement for me was stopping for an ice-cream in Marlay Park near the Wicklow Way sign.
+Where to Eat: There are so many places to eat in Dublin, but a requirement for me was stopping for ice cream in Marlay Park near the Wicklow Way sign.

 Additional Info: The Wicklow Way sign in Marlay Park is near the car park, not far from Marlay House.
-Just outside the car park on Grange Road, you can catch a bus to the centre of Dublin.
+Just outside the car park on Grange Road, you can catch the Dublin bus to the city centre.

 I enjoyed the walk, especially through the Wicklow Mountains and the route leading to Marlay Park, these two days were my favourite.

-That way, you can have as good of a time walking the Wicklow Way as I had!
+That way, you can have as good of time walking the Wicklow Way as I had!